Chicks & Ducklings

 *Helps to break down minerals and fats.

-*It lowers the pH of the digestive tract which will make an environment less welcoming to pathogens therefore may reduce common infections and increases resistance to disease.
+*It lowers the pH of the digestive tract which will make an environment less welcoming to pathogens therefore reducing common infections and increasing resistance to disease.

 *Improves stamina and fertility.